 One of the biggest reasons why you should be excited about these two tablets is – they come with laminated displays.

-So what is a laminated display and how does it improves the drawing experience?
+So what is a laminated display and how does it improve the drawing experience?

 Apart from that, one of the prime reasons for the use of laminated displays is they reduce parallax.